The Australian invention for events during COVID-19

 Johnson believes it could be used to inform better stand design and orientation and help organisers demonstrate opportunity for return on investment for exhibitors.
 The implications of this are significant for meetings which are financially supported by their exhibition component.

-With Melbourne’s restrictions easing in late 2020 and events slowly restarting in many parts of Australia, the Smart Badge’s initial development – and current usage – has been driven by a less obvious source.
+With Melbourne’s restrictions easing again in late 2021 and events slowly restarting in many parts of Australia, the Smart Badge’s initial development – and current usage – has been driven by a less obvious source.

 “As we put the idea in front of our events clients, there was a real [realisation that] this [wasn’t] just an event specific product, particularly once we got to the contract tracing development side of it,” says Johnson.